-The Celiac Disease Foundation prides itself in being the information resource for celiac disease for various people affected by, and in the field of, celiac disease.
+The Celiac Disease Foundation prides itself on being the information resource for people affected by, and in the field of, celiac disease.

 About Celiac Disease

 What is celiac disease?

 Celiac disease is a serious, genetic autoimmune disease in which the ingestion of gluten leads to damage in the small intestine.